top of page

 Dr. Kate Masur

-Professor at Northwestern University who specializes in the history of race, politics, and law in the United States.
-She’s the author of Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction, a finalist for the Pulitzer Prize in History and a New York Times "critics' pick" for 2021.
-She regularly collaborates with museums and other nonprofits, including the National Park Service, the National Constitution Center, the Newberry Library, and the Smithsonian Museum of African American History and Culture.
-She was a key consultant for the 2019 documentary, Reconstruction: America after the Civil War, and appeared in the 2021 CNN film, Lincoln: Divided We Stand.
+Dr. Kate Masur is a professor at Northwestern University specializing in the history of nineteenth-century U.S. history.
+In 2024 she published Freedom Was in Sight!
+A Graphic History of Reconstruction in the Washington, D.C., Region, co-authored with illustrator Liz Clarke.
+She’s also the author of Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction, a finalist for the Pulitzer Prize in History and a New York Times "critics' pick" for 2021.
+She has appeared in documentary films and regularly collaborates with museums and other nonprofits

 Dr. Jennifer McNabb